onyekaonwuama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scripts on redirections and special characters
+scripts of redirections and special characters